-I was thinking about Slam for some reason, this girl I used to know.
+I was thinking about K for some reason, this crazy street chick I used to know.
 This one specific moment.
 When we were walking down this wooded path on the Berkeley campus.
 I had dreamed about it last night, which is probably why I woke up thinking about it this morning.
 It seems more dream-like than real in my hazy memory.
 It was the sky that I remember most of all from that afternoon . . .

 Then we walked throught the wooded part of the campus towards Shattuck.
 She was going to meet somebody by the BART station.
 And I was headed to my office.
 Just a mundane afternoon.
 Two lonely people walking amongst the crowds of faceless city people.
 One of those moments, just a slice of time cutting through the dramas of our unfolding lives.
 Our karma.
 Our destiny.

 A rain-storm had recently ended, so everything was still wet.
 And the clouds were just beginning to break and little patches of blue sky were just beginning to appear, along with little slivers of sunlight that would occasionally peak out from behind the dark clouds.
 So it was perfectly symbolic.
 It had been a long, hard Winter.
 But you could see the first little, promising signs of Spring, and hopefully better days.

 For some reason I vividly remember that sky as we walked down the wooded campus path towards Shattuck.
 I guess because we were walking directly into the glare of the sun.
 It was around 4 o’clock and the streets were just starting to fill with people getting off work, and the sun would be setting over the Pacific in another hour.
 That feeling you get in the Bay Area during sunset when it seems like the sun is setting on all of Western civilization.